Ground Round: Bankruptcy and cooperative ownership

 On February 13, 2004, Foothill Capital Management and Boston Ventures Management terminated their credit facilities for the chain.
 That day, all corporate-owned restaurants, almost half of the Ground Rounds then open, abruptly closed their doors.
 The franchisor for Ground Round, American Hospitality Concepts, filed for Chapter 11 bankruptcy on February 19.
 Nation's Restaurant News reported that "the mass layoffs and hasty restaurant lockups on that Friday afternoon, catching scores of diners in the middle of unfinished meals, were of a scale not seen in the restaurant industry in recent memory" and franchise owners were equally as taken aback by the news.
 While franchised stores—which on the whole were higher-performing than corporate locations—remained open, sales fell as confused consumers assumed all restaurants had closed.
 A group of franchisees bought out the company and started the Ground Round Independent Owners Cooperative, LLC.
 They beat out U.S. Residential Properties, a Dallas-based real estate investment trust, by agreeing to settle $40 million in cure claims.
 After the bankruptcy, Ground Round emerged as a 71-unit system, with 64 restaurants part of the cooperative and seven owned by other franchisees.

 In 2011, the Independent Owners Cooperative paid down its remaining loans from the 2004 acquisition.
 A new location opened in 2012 in New Jersey attached to a 26-lane bowling alley.
 There were 27 units by 2013, when the company declared its interest in expanding outside the chain's traditional base.
 Most of the remaining units were clustered in the Upper Midwest and Northeast.
 There were 15 units by 2021, when Ground Round launched another attempt to grow its market share with a beer-focused concept to open inside a Best Western hotel in Waterloo, Iowa.
 Locations from Missouri to New York state have closed as independent restaurateurs retire or sell the buildings.

-As of August 2024, there were four Ground Rounds in the U.S. Two in North Dakota, one in Massachusetts, and one in Ohio.
-That year, Joseph and Nachi Shea acquired the rights to the Ground Round name, with the existing locations continuing as licensed units, and announced plans to open a new location in Shrewsbury, Massachusetts, which opened in January 2025.
+By August 2024, there were three Ground Rounds in the U.S.; two in North Dakota and one in Ohio.
+By that year, Joseph and Nachi Shea acquired the rights to the Ground Round name, with the existing locations continuing as licensed units, and announced plans to open a new location in Shrewsbury, Massachusetts, which opened in January 2025, bringing the amount of total locations to four.
 A previous location there operated until 2004, and Joseph Shea often visited it as a child.
 The restaurant announced it would pass out popcorn instead of peanuts due to allergy and fire code regulations.